Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>In a dynamic MPD, the [=time shift window=] determines the set of required segment references in each representation. [=Media segments=] filled with gray need not be referenced due to falling outside the [=time shift window=], despite falling within the bounds of a [=period=].</figcaption>
 </figure>

 Advisement: A dynamic MPD must remain valid for its entire validity duration after publishing.
-In other words, a dynamic MPD SHALL supply enough segment references to allow the [=time shift window=] to extend to `now + MPD@minimumUpdatePeriod`.
+In other words, a dynamic MPD SHALL supply enough segment references to allow the [=time shift window=] to extend to `now + MPD@minimumUpdatePeriod`, where `now` is the current time according to [[#timing-sync|the synchronized clock]].

 An unnecessary segment reference is one that is not defined as required by this chapter.